nelsonmestevao/dotfiles/README.md

 symlinks) to the declarative configuration of my entire system using the Nix package manager, language, and operating system.

-If you’re just getting started, feel free to use my setup (_I don’t mind_ — see the [LICENSE][license]).
+If you're just getting started, feel free to use my setup (_I don’t mind_ — see the [LICENSE][license]).
 But for your own good, **take the time to read through it**.
 You won't get the most out of it otherwise.